cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Candidate in Data Science at Scuola Normale Superiore.
-As an Early-Stage Researcher (ESR) with NoBIAS ITN, I'm also the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission.
+I am a PhD Candidate in Data Science at the Scuola Normale Superiore, Pisa, Italy, under the supervision of Prof. Salvatore Ruggieri.
+As an Early-Stage Researcher (ESR) with the NoBIAS ITN project at the University of Pisa, I'm also the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission.
 My research focuses on causality-based methods for fairness and machine learning.
-My advisor is Prof. Salvatore Ruggieri.

 Feel free to reach out at jose.alvarez[at]di.unipi.it

-**Updates**
+**News**

 *Apr.
 2022:* Our paper on "Predicting and explaining employee turnover intention" has been accepted into the International Journal of Data Science and Analytics.